Discover Raja Ampat: A premier liveaboard dive experience

 Total Raja Ampat (Sorong – Sorong)

 On Adelaar’s Total Raja trip we propose to visit all three sections of the enormous diver’s playground that is Raja Ampat: the Central, South, and North.
 As Raja boasts more dive sites than could be done even in multiple trips, no Raja trip will look exactly the same.
 The following itinerary is just an example to illustrate how your cruise might look like.
-As with all private charters on Adelaar, everything can be fully customised, including length of the trip and places visited.
+As with all private charters on Adelaar, everything can be fully customized, including length of the trip and places visited.

 Raja Ampat Liveaboard - Raja Ampat Liveaboard Luxury